miguelraz/ITF1788/README.md

 ## Overview

 This framework can compile unit tests for a wide range of interval arithmetic libraries.
 Test cases can be written in a simple domain-specific language using polish prefix notation and interval literals.
-This way unit tests must not be written seperatley over and over again, but can be shared between libraries (where semantics and data types would allow it).
+This way unit tests must not be written separately over and over again, but can be shared between libraries (where semantics and data types would allow it).

 To give an example, the following simple unit test is compiled for several interval arithmetic libraries.
 ```